microsoft/quick-authentication/docs/partner-business-verification.md

 Click on "Add MPN ID to verify publisher".
 A panel opens up from the right in which you can enter the MPN ID (a.k.a., Partner ID) obtained in the previous section.

-This will remove the "unverified" mention on the sharing consent screen and on [accounts.microsoft.com](https://accounts.microsoft.com).
+This will remove the "unverified" mention on the sharing consent screen and in other places such as on [accounts.live.com](https://account.live.com/consent/Manage?uaid=1a6b0f15cc3647ff8bb553c2733a1828&mkt=en-US&guat=1).